Alkistis/starter-hugo-research-group/content/project/code/index.md

 Other codes which we have helped develop with external collaborators include:

 * [CosmoPower](<* https://github.com/alessiospuriomancini/cosmopower>) is a library for Machine Learning - accelerated Bayesian inference.
+We recently used it in [this paper](https://arxiv.org/abs/2110.07587).
 * [ReACT-with-neutrinos](https://github.com/nebblu/ReACT/tree/react_with_neutrinos) is a first implementation of massive neutrinos into the basic ReACT code.
 * [HyPk](https://github.com/nebblu/HyPk) is a code based on the Gaussian Streaming Model, to calculate the quasi non-linear redshift space matter power spectrum multipoles.
 * [GC-Fish-nonlinear](https://github.com/Alkistis/GC-Fish-nonlinear) is a Fisher Matrix code for nonlinear galaxy clustering using the TNS and EFTofLSS models.